saiday/JonSnow/README.md

 # Jon Snow the watcher
+> Jon Snow is elected the 998th Lord Commander of the Night's Watch.

 I made it easy for you, build your own monitoring service by one click, few configs.
 No codes needed.